szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use ReAct agent for Tool calls in Chat with Files mode``: Enable ReAct agent for tool calls in Chat with Files mode.

-* ``Display full agent output in chat window``: If enabled, a real-time output from agent reasoning will be displayed with the response.

 * ``Auto-retrieve additional context``: Enable automatic retrieve of additional context from vector store in every query.

 **Embeddings**